-As of March 31, 2023, the assessment of the income tax returns of the Company and its subsidiaries is as follows:
+As of March 31, 2024, the assessment of the income tax returns of the Company and its subsidiaries is as follows:

-The assessment of income tax returns Notes The Company Assessed and approved up to 2020 None Subsidiary - ASIAROCK TECHNOLOGY LIMITED None Exempt from income tax accordance with local regulations Subsidiary - LEADER INSIGHT HOLDINGS LIMITED None Exempt from income tax accordance with local regulations Subsidiary - ASRock Rack Incorporation Assessed and approved up to 2020 None Subsidiary - ASRock Industrial Computer Corporation Assessed and approved up to 2020 None Subsidiary - Soaring Asia Limited None Exemption from income tax accordance with local regulations Sub-subsidiary - ASRock Europe B.V.
-Assessed and approved up to 2021 None to 2021

-Sub-subsidiary - Calrock Holdings, LLC Assessed and approved up None local regulations
+The assessment of income tax returns Notes The Company Assessed and approved up to 2021 None Subsidiary - ASIAROCK TECHNOLOGY LIMITED None Exempt from income tax accordance with local regulations Subsidiary - LEADER INSIGHT HOLDINGS LIMITED None Exempt from income tax accordance with local regulations Subsidiary - ASRock Rack Incorporation Assessed and approved up to 2020 None Subsidiary - ASRock Industrial Computer Corporation Assessed and approved up to 2021 None Subsidiary - ASJade Technology Incorporation Assessed and approved up to 2021 None Subsidiary - Soaring Asia Limited None Exemption from income tax accordance with local regulations Sub-subsidiary - ASROCK INDUSTRIAL COMPUTER SEA SDN.
+BHD.
+None Note Sub-subsidiary - ASRock Europe B.V.
+Assessed and approved up to 2021 None Sub-subsidiary - Calrock Holdings, LLC Assessed and approved up to 2022 None